 Obviously, these packets are quite ugly!
 In fact, they are so ugly that we will provide a special class to help you construct them.
 This class is described below.
-It will make it unnecessary for you to understand the contents of a TOC signon packet.
-For completeness, however, we will provide a brief description of the fields of a signon packet.
+It will make it unnecessary for you to actually understand the contents of a TOC signon packet.
+For completeness, however, we will still provide a brief description of the fields of a signon packet.

 As the example above suggests, each signon packet begins with the packet type "toc2_signon".
-This is followed by the name and port number for the OSCAR server that the TOC server will use to actual send and receive your messages.
+This is followed by the name and port number for the OSCAR server that the TOC server will use to actual send and receive your message.
 Next, the packet contains the user's screenname and password (in a weakly encrypted form).
 Finally, there are four fields of dubious value.
 The first specifies the language to be used, but the only supported option is "english".
 Next comes a quoted string identifying the name of the client program.
 Then come two mysterious numbers.
 The first is always 160 and not explained by the TOC documentation.
-The second is derived from the first letters of the user's screenname and password by following a peculiar little algorithm that AOL devised to prevent the abuse of their protocol.
+The second is derived from the first letters of the user's screenname and password by following a peculiar little algorithm.